cogment/cogment-verse/README.md

 ## Isaac gym

-If you want to use Isaac Gym, download the zip file from [NVIDIA webpage](https://developer.nvidia.com/isaac-gym) , unzip and copy the `isaacgym` folder to this repo. run `pip install -r isaac_requirements.txt`.
+If you want to use Isaac Gym, use python3.8 (not python3.9)
+1. download the zip file from [NVIDIA webpage](https://developer.nvidia.com/isaac-gym) , unzip and copy the `isaacgym` folder to this repo.
-Run `python -m main services/environment=ant `
+2. clone [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs) and copy the
+folder inside the `isaacgym` folder
-comment out line-32 in `isaacgym/IsaacGymEnvs/isaacgymenvs/__init__.py`
+3. comment out line-32 in `isaacgym/IsaacGymEnvs/isaacgymenvs/__init__.py`
+4. (Assuming you already installed requirements.txt), run `pip install -r isaac_requirements.txt`.
+5. nvidia-smi` to check that you have NVIDIA drivers and proper cuda installations.
+6. (Assuming you already have mlflow running in a different terminal), Run `python -m main services/environment=ant`

 ## List of publications and submissions using Cogment and/or Cogment Verse